 Skip to main content

-Kincaid for Congress
+Contact: Kincaid for Congress

 Policy Priorities

-1) Ensuring Fairness in Women’s and Girls’ Sports
+1. Ensuring Fairness in Women's and Girls' Sports

 To maintain these purposes, I support federal and state policies that:

-• Define female athletic categories on the basis of biological sex.
+• Define female athletic categories on the basis of biological sex

-• Reaffirm Title IX’s original intent to protect equal athletic opportunity for women and girls.
+• Reaffirm Title IX's original intent to protect equal athletic opportunity for women and girls

-• Guarantee due process, transparency, and procedural consistency in eligibility determinations and policy enforcement.
+• Guarantee due process, transparency, and procedural consistency in eligibility determinations and policy enforcement

-2) Safeguarding Sex Based Privacy in Intimate and Protected Settings
+2. Safeguarding Sex Based Privacy in Intimate and Protected Settings

 I support policies that:

-• Preserve the right of institutions to maintain women only facilities and services when justified by privacy, safety, or therapeutic need.
+• Preserve the right of institutions to maintain women only facilities and services when justified by privacy, safety, or therapeutic need

 Federal Action and Legislative Commitment

-In Congress, I will:
+If elected to Congress, I will:

-• Support legislation that explicitly upholds sex-based privacy in contexts where safety and security are paramount.
+• Support legislation that explicitly upholds sex based privacy in contexts where safety and security are paramount

-• Require transparency, public accountability, and measurable outcomes in any federal policy changes affecting sex segregated contexts.
+• Require transparency, public accountability, and measurable outcomes in any federal policy changes affecting sex segregated contexts

 Commitment to Clarity, Fairness, and Dignity

 This issue should not be weaponized for partisan gain.
-Protecting women and girls requires a balanced, constructive approach to one anchored in factual standards, legal clarity, and human dignity.
+Protecting women and girls requires a balanced, constructive approach one anchored in factual standards, legal clarity, and human dignity.

 That is the standard of leadership and common sense policy I intend to bring to Congress.

-Links
+Related Links

 Comments